fastoch/jsMastery-React19/README.md

 >By the same token, you should never **mutate the state** other than using the **setter** function.

 The searchTerm value will be provided by the user input.
-We need to add an input element to our Search component so we can get that searchTerm:
+We need to add an input element to our Search component so we can get that value:
 ```jsx
 const Search = ({ searchTerm, setSearchTerm }) => {
   return (